 Even is a student has requested that the Governing Board consider an expulsion recommendation in an open meeting, the Governing Board will hold any discussion that might be in conflict with the right to privacy of any student other than the student requesting an open meeting in closed session.

 The Governing Board may accept, modify, or reject the findings, decisions and recommendations of the Superintendent/President or the Hearing Panel.
 If the Governing Board modifies or rejects the decision, the Governing Board shall review the record of the hearing, and shall prepare a new written decision which contains specific factual findings and conclusions.
 The decision of the Governing Board shall be final.

 The final action of the Governing Board on the expulsion shall be reported in a public meeting in accordance with student privacy rights and the result of that action shall be a public record of the College District, and must include:

 - The duration of the expulsion may be indefinite.

 - The expulsion shall be noted in the student’s disciplinary file.

 - Re-admittance after expulsion requires action by the Governing Board.

-- DAY—When the College District is in regular session and regular classes are held.
+Day – Days during which the College District is in session and regular classes are held, excluding Saturdays and Sundays.

-- WRITTEN REPRIMAND—An admonishment by the Dean of Student Services and continuation of conduct may result in further disciplinary action and may be considered in the event of future violations.
+Written Reprimand – A written warning by the Dean of Student Services that continuation or repetition of misconduct may result in further disciplinary action and may be considered in the event of future violations.